survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 leanpub-end-insert
 ```

 The implementation will resemble `attachToLane`.
-In this case we'll remove the possibly found `Note` instead:
+In this case, we'll remove the possibly found `Note` instead:

 **app/stores/LaneStore.js**